The Kia Telluride has made waves in the medium-sized SUV market, but not all years are winners.

 The 2023 and 2024 Tellurides aren’t just outstanding – they’re the top of the bunch.
 Here’s why:

 But Kia didn’t just rest on its laurels.
-They cranked up the tech, giving you an enormous 10.25-inch infotainment screen that’s basically a tablet on your dash.
-The driver assistance features got a boost too, with keener forward collision avoidance and lane-keeping systems that’ll make you feel like you’ve got a co-pilot.
+They cranked up the tech, giving you a massive 10.25-inch infotainment screen that’s basically a tablet on your dash.
+The driver assistance features got a boost too, with improved forward collision avoidance and lane-keeping systems that’ll make you feel like you’ve got a co-pilot.

-Step inside, and you might think you’ve wandered into a premium car showroom by mistake.
-The optional Nappa leather seating is so sumptuous, you’ll be looking for excuses to take the long way home.
+Step inside, and you might think you’ve wandered into a luxury car showroom by mistake.
+The optional Nappa leather seating is so sumptuous, you’ll be looking for excuses to take the lengthy way home.

 Safety?
 These models aced it, snagging the prestigious Top Safety Pick + award from IIHS.

-For those who want to go all out, the new SX Prestige trim is like the exclusive section of the Telluride world.
-We’re talking head-up display, Harman Kardon audio that’ll make your favorite songs sound novel, and a 360-degree camera system that gives you eyes everywhere.
+For those who want to go all out, the new SX Prestige trim is like the premium section of the Telluride world.
+We’re talking head-up display, Harman Kardon audio that’ll make your favorite songs sound crisp, and a 360-degree camera system that gives you eyes everywhere.

 Bottom line: The 2023 and 2024 Tellurides took everything exceptional about the earlier models and cranked it up to 11.
 If you’re in the market, these are the years to pursue.